Civitavecchia Cruise Port (Rome) Guide, Things To Do, Shore Excursions

 Tiber River and St Peter's Basilica, Rome

-However, most of the cruise passengers decide to visit Rome on their cruise.
+However, most cruise passengers decide to visit Rome on their cruise.
 There are several ways to do so, and in this article, I share with you:

-• Civitavecchia cruise port information (Civitavecchia cruise terminal, getting around, how to get to Rome from the port)
+• Civitavecchia cruise port information (Civitavecchia cruise terminal, getting around, how to get to Rome from Civitavecchia port)

-• The best things to do in Rome, shore excursions, things to do in Civitavecchia town
+• Top 10 things to do in Rome, shore excursions, things to do in Civitavecchia town

-Visit also our cruise port guides to La Spezia (Florence/Pisa), Livorno, Naples, Cagliari (Sardinia), Santorini, Athens, Ajaccio, Marseille, Kotor, Palma de Mallorca, Barcelona
+Visit also our cruise port guides to La Spezia (Florence/Pisa), Taormina (Messina), Livorno, Cagliari, Naples

 Civitavecchia Cruise Port